DeepwaterExploration/legacydocs/docs/guides/pi_setup.md

 After that, click OK on both windows and you should be ready to go!

-**To test the enviroment variables setup, open CMD and run `gst-launch-1.0` and you should get the following message**
+**To test the environment variables setup, open CMD and run `gst-launch-1.0` and you should get the following message**

 ![Greeting](../img/gstreamer3.jpg)